zooniverse/Front-End-Assets/README.md

 Scripts are [AMD modules](http://requirejs.org/docs/api.html#define).
 I like to format them [CommonJS-style](http://requirejs.org/docs/commonjs.html).

-### /src/scripts/amdShims.coffee

-Define AMD modules for third-party JavaScript libraries here.
-Eventually (with RequireJS 2.0) this shouldn't be necessary.

 ### /src/scripts/lib/zooniverse

 This is a **separate repo** shared across all project front-ends.
 Don't make any project-specific changes here.
 If you do need to make changes, make sure you push the back to the origin.